-Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.
+Get all the information you need about Lufthansa’s baggage policy, allowance, fees, and restrictions.

-Per the Lufthansa baggage policy, your free baggage allowance (i.e., the number of free bags you’re allowed to carry and their weight) will depend on your route, booking class, and membership status.
+Per the Lufthansa baggage policy, a passenger’s free baggage allowance (i.e., the number of free bags you’re allowed to carry and their weight) will depend on the route, booking class, and membership status.
 Also, Lufthansa’s baggage allowance is different for European and non-European routes.

 Major highlights of the Lufthansa baggage policy are as follows:

-- The free checked baggage allowance for non-European fares is:
+1. The checked baggage allowance for non-European fares is:

-- The free checked baggage allowance for European fares is:
+2. The checked baggage allowance for European fares is:

 First baggage piece: USD 16 per direction